ZuGao/microgateway/charts/microgateway/README.md

 ## Deny Rule Handling Braucht es das?

 ## Secrets
 Several different Secrets are required to configure the microgateway properly.
 Some of these secrets can be generated during the installation of the chart, others must be created in advance and then referenced in the microgateway chart.
 The following examples show how to create a secret and how to use it with the microgateway.

-### config.existingSecret
+### existingSecret
 This secret contains the license and the passphrase (for encryption).
 For example, this secret can be created as follows:
 ```